ThDilos/ThDilos.Fox.Origin/README.md

 -Passive Skill 1
-	Agility
+	**Agility**

 	While sprinting, movement speed and jump height increased by 40%.
 	Ignore fall damage if Fall distance less than 24.
 	If falling more than 23 blocks, hold sneak when landing to reduce fall damage by 80%.

 -Passive Skill 2
-	Smol
+	**Smol**

 	Size shrinks to 70% of Human.
 	Max Health Reduces to 8 hearts.
-	Mob follow range halved.
+	Mob follow range decrease to 80%.

 -Passive Skill 3
-	Foxiality
+	**Foxiality**

+	Permanent Night Vision with strength 0.5

-	Damage against chicken, rabbit, fishes increases to 400%.
+	Damage against chicken, rabbit, fishes, turtles increases to 400%.

 	Will anger wolf in 18 blocks radius.
 	Will anger Polar bear in 16 blocks radius.

 	Does not get damaged by berry bush.(I have no idea how to remove the slow down effect)

 	Trusted by foxes in 16 blocks radius.

-	Receive a random item when wake up from sleep.(Items/Weights according to Minecraft wiki)
+	Receive a random item when waking up.(Items/Weights from Minecraft wiki: items foxes hold when spawn naturally)

+	Unable to fall asleep when light level > 5.
+	Unable to fall asleep then exposed to sky.

 -Passive Skill 4
-	Fluffy
+	**Fluffy**

 	Received fire damage increases to 150%.

 	Invulnerable against freezing damage.(Unless your upper body is in rain)

 	When in rain/in water, movement speed reduce by 20%.
 Effect resets when under cover/out of water.
-	Effect can be avoided by wearing armor with water protection enchantment level sum > 4.
+	Effect can be avoided by wearing armor with water_protection enchantment level sum > 4.

 	Trigger a shaking water effect like wolf when out of water/under cover.(Effect cooldown 10s) Will not trigger the shaking water effect if you are sneaking, in case you want to hide from something...

+	Will also trigger a shaking snow effect when out of powder snow (Had no idea how to test in snow so it won't work for that...)

+	Water/powder snow in Cauldron only trigger shaking if block_state level > 1

 -Passive Skill 5
-	Timidity
+	**Timidity**

 	When meeting certain conditions, add "fear" effect:
-	-16 blocks around a Villager  (No longer applies when having advancement hero_of_the_village) -16 blocks around a Polar bear
+	-16 blocks around a Polar bear
 	-18 blocks around a Wolf
-	-30 blocks around a Warden  (No longer applies when killed 3 wardens) -50 blocks around a Wither  (No longer applies when killed 1 wither) -150 blocks around an Ender dragon  (No longer applies when killed 1 Ender dragon) -Spawn of lightning
-	-Health < 6 (3 hearts)
+	-16 blocks around a Villager  (No longer applies when having advancement hero_of_the_village) -30 blocks around a Warden  (No longer applies when killed 3 wardens) -50 blocks around a Wither  (No longer applies when killed 1 wither) -150 blocks around an Ender dragon  (No longer applies when killed 1 Ender dragon) -Spawn of lightning (No longer applies when struck by lightning 16 times) -Health < 6 (3 hearts) (No longer applies when died 8 times) -In the nether dimension (No longer applies when equipping elytra or having fire_resistence or armours fire_protection enchantment level sum >=4)
+	-In the end dimension (No longer applies when equipping elytra)

 	Fear Effect:
 	-Speed 1 for 5 seconds